Triable only on indictment

 Very large organisation |

-Where an offending organisation’s turnover or equivalent very greatly exceeds the threshold for large organisations, it may be necessary to move outside the suggested range to achieve a proportionate sentence. |
+Where an offending company’s turnover or equivalent very greatly exceeds the threshold for large companies, courts should consider fines outside the range for large companies it may be necessary to move outside the suggested range to achieve a proportionate sentence.

 Large organisation Turnover more than £50 million |